-As of June 30, 2015, we have eight overseas subsidiaries including IIJ America Inc. ("IIJ-America") and IIJ Europe Limited ("IIJ-Europe").
+As of June 27, 2016, we have eight overseas subsidiaries including IIJ America Inc. ("IIJ-America") and IIJ Europe Limited ("IIJ-Europe").
 In addition to the existing subsidiaries in Singapore, Indonesia, Thailand, China and Hong Kong, we may establish more subsidiaries in Asia to seek greater business opportunities as the need for IT is beginning to increase in the region compared to the United States and Europe, where IT-related markets are already established.
 However, there is no assurance that we will be able to receive the returns we expect from investing due, for example, to our lack of experience in operating businesses in emerging countries, a failure in offering services that meet local needs, shrinking IT needs and change in the political and diplomatic situation.
 To enhance our overseas business, we have been managing our overseas subsidiaries, for example, by injecting additional capital into them.
-In April 2012, we acquired the stocks of Exlaver Global Inc., a holding company with five overseas subsidiaries in the systems integration industry for ¥0.3 billion and made it our consolidated subsidiary IIJ Exlayer Inc., which we absorbed in January 2014.
-We injected additional capital of ¥0.5 billion into IIJ-America and ¥0.4 billion into IIJ-Europe, which was formerly known as IIJ Exlayer Europe Limited, for the fiscal years ended March 31, 2013 and 2014.
-Together with IIJ-Global, we injected a total of ¥0.1 billion additional capital into IIJ Global Solutions Singapore Pte.
-Ltd. ("IIJ-Global Singapore") for the fiscal years ended March 31, 2013 and 2014, additionally ¥0.2 billion on June 30, 2015.
-We injected additional capital of ¥0.4 billion into IIJ Global Solutions China Inc. ("IIJ-Global China") for the fiscal year ended March 31, 2014.
-We injected capital of ¥0.3 billion and ¥0.03 billion into PT Biznet Gio Nusantara and PT.
-IIJ Global Solutions Indonesia, respectively, for the fiscal year ended March 31, 2015.
-As of March 31, 2015, together with IIJ-Global, we are lending ¥0.1 billion, ¥0.3 billion, ¥0.1 billion, and ¥0.1 billion to IIJ-Europe, IIJ-Global Singapore, IIJ-Global China and IIJ Global Solutions (Thailand) Co., Ltd ("IIJ-Global Thailand"), respectively.
+In April 2012, we acquired the stocks of Exlayer Global Inc., a holding company with five overseas subsidiaries in the systems integration industry for ¥0.3 billion and made it our consolidated subsidiary, IIJ Exlayer Inc., which we absorbed in January 2014.
+We injected additional capital of ¥0.2 billion into IIJ-Europe, which was formerly known as IIJ Exlayer Europe Limited, for the fiscal year ended March 31, 2015.
+Together with IIJ-Global, we injected a total of ¥0.1 billion capital into IIJ Global Solutions Indonesia and a total of ¥0.2 billion into IIJ Global Solutions Singapore Pte.
+Ltd. ("IIJ-Global Singapore") for the fiscal year ended March 31, 2016.
+IIJ-Global alone injected additional capital of ¥0.4 billion and ¥0.1 billion into IIJ Global Solutions China Inc. ("IIJ-Global China") and IIJ Global Solutions (Thailand) Co., Ltd ("IIJ-Global Thailand"), respectively, for the fiscal year ended March 31, 2016.
+We injected capital of ¥0.3 billion into PT Biznet Gio Nusantara for the fiscal year ended March 31, 2015.
+We injected capital of ¥0.2 billion into Leap Solutions Asia Co., Ltd. for the fiscal year ended March 31, 2015.
+As of March 31, 2016, IIJ and IIJ-Global are lending ¥0.2 billion, ¥0.1 billion, ¥0.2 billion, and ¥0.1 billion to IIJ-Europe, IIJ-Global China, IIJ-Global Singapore and IIJ-Global Thailand, respectively.
 We may continue to inject additional capital into and/or lend money to the existing and/or new affiliated companies.